James Bond 007: Nightfire: Plot

 British MI6 agent James Bond works alongside French Intelligence operative Dominique Paradis to prevent the use of a stolen nuclear weapon within the city of Paris by a terrorist group during New Year's Eve.
-The pair manage to thwart the terrorists and prevent the device from being detonated before Bond and Dominique spend the evening celebrating the New Year's Day.
-Shortly after returning, Bond's boss M reveals news that a missile guidance chip, intended for the Space Defense Platform (SDP) – a new militarised space station built by the United States – has been stolen.
+The pair manage to thwart the terrorists and prevent the device from being detonated before Bond and Dominique spend the evening celebrating New Year's Day.
+Shortly after returning, MI6 chief M reveals news that a missile guidance chip, intended for the Space Defense Platform (SDP) – a new militarised space station built by the United States – has been stolen.
 MI6 suspects the theft is linked to Phoenix International, a company owned by industrialist Raphael Drake – and that the head of Drake's Asian division, Alexander Mayhew, is due to bring the chip to him during a party at his castle in Austria.

 M sends Bond to recover the chip during the exchange and investigate Drake's motive for its acquisition.
 Infiltrating the party, Bond meets with CIA agent Zoe Nightshade, his contact sent to assist in the chip's recovery, but is surprised to find Dominique within the castle, learning that she is working undercover as Drake's mistress.
 After reaching the meeting room where Drake and Mayhew intend to meet, Bond overhears the men discussing a project codenamed "Nightfire" before discovering that Zoe has been captured.
 Bond recovers the chip before going after and rescuing Zoe, whereupon the pair make their escape down the mountain for a rendezvous with Q while dealing with Drake's men and his head of security, Armitage Rook.
 Following the incident, Mayhew contacts MI6 to offer information on Drake's operations in exchange for protection.